Grayson/pluginmanager/README.markdown

 ## Known bugs

 * Ruby has a conflict with Nu's version of NSString's `chomp` method.
-This can be worked around for the moment by wrapping `require 'osx/cocoa'`.
+This can be worked around for the moment by wrapping `require 'osx/cocoa'` in an exception handling block (`begin...rescue Exception => e...end`).